 Hypothermia is likely on the water if you are not prepared with the correct clothing - a dry suit is a must.
 The water temperature sits around 2 to 3 degrees and if you fall out it's important you know how to self-rescue.
 There is the risk of ice falling off the glacier terminal at any time which can cause waves down the lake.
 Similarly, icebergs can roll at any time and cause a huge amount of energy and water forced up from deep under (enough to flip a boat) therefore a safe distance needs to be kept.

 Safety brief over.

 We spent 40 minutes paddling around the icebergs, taking it all in.
-Barny even run a class III rapid on a river releasing from Hooker Lake.
+Barny, my partner, even run a class III rapid on a river releasing from Hooker Lake.
 Before long, the sun started to cast shadows so we packed up, hiked out, and checked into Aoraki Court Motel.

 Mount Cook Accommodation

 Accommodation-wise, we wanted a touch of luxury to return to after our daily activities and after reading reviews we narrowed the options down to the Hermitage Hotel or Aoraki Court Motel.
 The Aoraki Court Motel had better reviews and was better value so we chose that.
 In doing so we sacrificed views of Mount Cook for views of Mount Sefton and it was worth it.
 The views were exceptional - it felt like we were the only dwelling in the valley plus we had a bigger room, a full-sized spa tub, and our own kitchen so we could cook - winning!